Philosophy & Policy

 Our team of trained teaching assistants work alongside students and teachers in the classroom.
 Help is available to all students in the class.
 Teachers and TAs spend time planning the most effective ways of helping students to understand and achieve their best from that lesson.
 The TAs may work with small groups, act as a scribe, check student understanding through questioning, and give encouragement and reassurance.

 G3 is the Individual Needs classroom and it is supervised by the TAs during social times so that students can socialise, eat their lunch, use the computers and clarify homework tasks or any difficulties they may be having in class.

 Core Support Lessons

-In year 9, these timetabled lessons are for students who are not making the expected progress in their core subjects.
+In years 7 and 8 these timetabled lessons are for students who are not making the expected progress in their core subjects.
 Students follow programmes tailored to their needs in a small group environment.
-Students are given the opportunity to opt in to Core Support in year 10.
-The course includes an entry level certificate in English.
-Students also receive curriculum support and assistance with completion of classwork, revision and homework.
+Students are given the opportunity to opt in to Core Support in year 9.
+The course includes Functional Skills Maths and English Level 1.
+The students also complete the Prince’s Trust award.
+Alongside these opportunities students also receive curriculum support and assistance with completion of classwork, revision and homework.

 In conjunction with the Mathematics and English Departments, we run interventions, such as SuccessMaker and Toe by Toe to support students’ literacy and numeracy skills.
 Students work in small groups and can access the appropriate intervention during their Core Support lessons, pre-vocational studies, tutor times or after school where possible.